SpyrjaGaldr/path/README.md

 ### Installing

-Implementation is written in plain vanilla C as a single source file (roughly ~400 LOC).
-Just compile `path.c` directly with your favorite compiler.
-The provided makefile can be used if 'make' is available on your system (Windows and Linux-like platforms).
+The program is written in plain vanilla C and implemented as a single source file (roughly ~400 LOC) so it can be compiled directly with your favorite compiler.
+Otherwise the provided makefile can be used if 'make' is available on your system (Windows and Linux-like platforms).

 Clone the repository: